alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 # Modular Account

 Soon after the first stable version of [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900), we will release an ERC-6900 compatible Modular Account in Account Kit.
 It will support new use cases like session keys, account recovery, spending limits, and any ERC-6900 plugin you can imagine.
-The LightAccount is forward-compatible with ERC-6900 so you can optionally upgrade it to the Modular Account once released.
+The Light Account is forward-compatible with ERC-6900 so you can optionally upgrade it to the Modular Account once released.

 Read on to learn more about ERC-6900 and modular accounts.